TheLastCard/react-redux-mvc/README.md

 3#: Add a valid database connection string to the web.config

+4#: Build the project

-4#: Open up the "Package Manager Console" and run "Update-Database -ConfigurationTypeName react_mvc.DBContexts.Migrations.Configuration"
+5#: Open up the "Package Manager Console" and run "Update-Database -ConfigurationTypeName react_mvc.DBContexts.Migrations.Configuration"

 SASS-compilation with Ruby: in the main directory there is already a file, scss.bat that automaticly starts up SASS-compilation for you when run if you have Ruby installed and the SASS gem